Jordanbana/TAMID-Template/README.md

 TAMID Template

-Shout out to AJ for making this cool template for all of the TAMID chapaters to use https://github.com/tommy-taco/
+Shout out to AJ for making this cool template for all of the TAMID chapters to use https://github.com/tommy-taco/